 Though some careers can be more independent, working in a team with other professionals is common.
 So analytical and problem-solving skills are also vital, along with strong literacy and numeracy.

-As a graduate, you’ll have gained a highly transferable skill set that can be adapted to a huge range of careers and work environments, in both the public and private sector.
+As a graduate, you’ll have gained a highly transferable skill set that can be adapted to a huge range of careers and work environments in both the public and private sectors.

 Medical biologists are employed in healthcare, biotechnology, medical research and pharmaceutical fields.
-Working in hospital laboratories, health clinics, government agencies, charities, education and even sales are possible options.
+Working in hospital laboratories, health clinics, government agencies, charities, education, and even sales are possible options.
 Other potential areas of employment include medical science, epidemiology and laboratory technology.
-Alternatively, you may choose to use your degree as a springboard to higher level study in medicine, or at Master’s or doctoral level.
+Alternatively, you may choose to use your degree as a springboard to higher-level study in medicine or postgraduate qualifications.

 If you’re attracted to a career in medicine, you may also be interested in becoming a physician associate (PA).
 Physician associates work under the direct supervision of a doctor and carry out many similar tasks, including patient examination, diagnosis and treatment.
-The University of Bolton’s MSc Physician Associate Studies course is open to Medical Biology graduates who achieve at least a Lower Second Class (2.2) Honours degree, and takes only two years to complete.
+The University of Bolton’s MSc Physician Associate Studies course is open to BSc (Hons) Medical Biology graduates who achieve at least a lower second class (2.2) honours degree and takes only two years to complete.

 The fees for a student’s course of study will be set for the normal duration of that course subject only to inflationary increases – measured by the Consumer Price Index (CPI) recorded in March each year to take effect for subsequent start dates.